joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/TreeViewBuilder.md

 # Kendo.Mvc.UI.Fluent.TreeViewBuilder

-Defines the fluent interface for configuring the  component.
+Defines the fluent interface for configuring the TreeView component.

 ## Methods